cirocosta/concourse-arm/README.md

 ps.: building the container images will involve generating binaries and resource types under `./build` for each supported architecture.

+## todo

+There are few things that still need to be finished:

+- [ ] have `runc` running with seccomp enabled

 ## license